Pi Cycle Top

 - Did the Pi Cycle predict the 2021 top?

-- It fired cleanly at the April 2021 local peak of $64,863 — within days of the close-print top of that first peak window.
-It did not fire at the actual cycle high of $68,789 in November 2021.
+- It fired during the first leg of the 2021 cycle: the cross printed on 12 April 2021 at a daily close of $59,988, two days before the April local-peak close of $63,576 (the intraday ATH that day reached $64,863).
+It did not fire again at the actual cycle high — a $68,789 intraday ATH in November 2021.
 The 111-day MA never re-crossed the 350-day-×-2 line on the second push higher; the 2021 cycle is the first one with a divided peak the indicator caught only in part.

 - Did Pi Cycle fire at the 2024 Bitcoin top?

-- No. The 14 March 2024 pre-halving high of $73,738 came and went without a Pi Cycle cross.
-The closest approach during the run-up — the most recent value of (111DMA − 2·350DMA) / (2·350DMA) inside the early-2024 window — got to within 26.4% of crossing on 02 Jun 2024, but never quite met the trigger.
+- No. The 14 March 2024 pre-halving high — $73,738 intraday, $73,098 on the daily close — came and went without a Pi Cycle cross.
+The closest approach during the run-up — the maximum value of (111DMA − 2·350DMA) / (2·350DMA) inside the early-2024 window — got to within 26.4% of crossing on 02 Jun 2024, but never quite met the trigger.
 Matt Crosby summarised the broader cycle pattern in late 2025: "the Pi Cycle Top Indicator failed to provide precise timing or price signals despite being closely watched by many traders."

 - Is the Pi Cycle still useful?